97ashrey/noteUp/README.md

 # Noteup
 Application for writing small notes and reminders.
+Application is hosted on [github](https://97ashrey.github.io/noteUp/#/)
 ## Motivation
 Reasoning behind this application is to test and improve my react knowledge.
 I frequently take notes on my phone during short lectures or when i have a series of tasks to complete.
 Thus i decided to reverse engineer some functionalities and UI design of [Color Note](https://play.google.com/store/apps/details?id=com.socialnmobile.dictapps.notepad.color.note) mobile app which i use.
 ## Built with